Compliance & Standards

 • Chain-of-custody metadata linking each output row to its source input row

 Why it matters: Auditors reviewing CC6.1 will ask for evidence of what assets exist, where they are, and how the inventory was produced.
-Struktive's six-tab Compliance Audit Pack provides all three.
+Struktive's six-tab Compliance Audit Pack provides all three — and the WORM-sealed SHA-256 fingerprint means the pack cannot be altered after generation.

 ISO 27001 A.5.9